 The course is given over five days and computer exercises will be an integrated part of the course.
+The course is given in-person only.
 The plan of the five days is as follows:

 Day1: Introduction to survival analysis; statistical methods for one and more samples (Kaplan-Meier and Nelson-Aalen estimators, log-rank type tests).

 Day 2: Cox regression; competing risks and multistate models.

 Day 3: Cox regression for data with high-dimensional covariates (lasso, ridge, elastic net).

 Day 4: Cox regression for nested case-control and case-cohort data; Unobserved heterogeneity (frailty) in survival analysis; frailty models for recurrent and clustered data.

 Day 5: Additive hazards regression; Poisson regression; causality and causal inference for survival data.